 Practice management software

-Legal practice management software is an essential tool for law firms in 2024, especially for solo firms.
-Clio’s 2023 Legal Trends for Solo Law Firms report noted that cloud-based practice management software use was higher for solo attorneys.
-Specifically, the report found that 85% of solos use cloud-based legal practice management software, compared to 55% of non-solos.
+Clio’s 2025 Legal Trends for Solo Law Firms report noted that cloud-based practice management software use was higher for small law firms, compared to solo attorneys.
+Specifically, the report found that 81% of small firms use cloud-based legal practice management software, compared to 79% of small firms.

-Running a practice is complex, and practice management software makes managing a firm easier.
-Cloud-based practice management software like Clio Manage centralizes and streamlines running your firm, organizing cases, and collaborating with clients.
 Clio also integrates with many other apps, making it an even more useful tech tool for lawyers.

 Online payments